-In the first month alone you donated over £1,000 and by the end of June 2018 that figure had risen to £9,269 including £1,084 raised over the very hot months of May and June.
-That money enabled the Safer off the Streets campaign to fund around 545 night shelter beds, which equates to keeping all of the shelters running for over a week
+In the first month alone you donated over £1,000 and by the end of April 2019 that figure had risen to £15,247.
+That money enabled the Safer off the Streets campaign to keep all of the shelters running for around two weeks.

 Safer off the Streets

 Launched in November 2016, Safer off the Streets (SOS) aims to raise money for Bristol’s four night shelters.
 They offer 70 emergency bed spaces, providing somewhere safe and supportive for people to stay while volunteers and staff help them find accommodation and assist with health and employment issues.

 The night shelters are run by St Mungo’s, The Julian Trust, Caring in Bristol and Crisis Centre Ministries, working in partnership with Bristol City Council.